Updated on November 7th, 2023

 Gorman-Rupp’s role in its industry is very important as the company’s products are necessary for these end markets to perform their basic functions.
 This makes this rather small company a rather vital piece of the industrial sector.

 That said, the company’s earnings growth over the long term is often correlated to the health of the economy.
-Earnings volatility has been an issue as revenue can swing wildly from year to year.
+Earnings volatility has been an issue, as revenue can swing wildly from year to year.

 The company has been very good at managing costs, which has allowed for stable margins over the last decade, but there are periods of weakness.

 One factor working in Gorman-Rupp’s favor is the aging infrastructure that plagues its main market of the U.S. The America Society of Civil Engineers rates the country’s infrastructure as poor.
-Overall, the aging infrastructure system receives a C- from the organization, with particularly poor grades for drinking water, wastewater, and stormwater systems.

 It is estimated that $2.6 trillion will be required to be spent to fix and improve water, wastewater, and flood control systems over the next decade to meet the need for infrastructure improvements.
 This should have Gorman-Rupp well-positioned for years to come.